taariqismail1/site/_posts/2021-04-25-14-free-personal-site.md

 ---

 ## Do you need a personal website?
 Having a personal website might sound like overkill.
 I thought so too.
-A friend gave me a copy of Austin Kleon's book, [Show Your Work!](https://austinkleon.com/show-your-work){target="_blank"} - it pushed me over the edge in terms of having a personal site.
+A friend gave me a copy of Austin Kleon's book, [Show Your Work!](https://austinkleon.com/show-your-work){target= "\_blank"} - it pushed me over the edge in terms of having a personal site.
 He says:

 > _If you get one thing out of this book make it this: Go register a domain name… then buy some web hosting and build a site_